OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-056.md

 > In God, whose word I praise,
 > In God I have placed my trust; I shall not be afraid.
-> What can mere humans do to me?
+> What can mere mortals do to me?

 ---